Using Fortanix Data Security Manager with MongoDB Encryption at Rest - Windows

 Perform the following steps to copy the app UUID from the Fortanix DSM:

-1. Click the Apps menu item in the DSM left navigation bar and click the app created in the Section 5.4: Creating an Application to go to the detailed view of the app.
+1. In the DSM left navigation panel, click the Apps menu item, and then click the app created in Section 5.4: Creating an Application to go to the detailed view of the app.

-2. From the top of the app’s page, copy the app UUID to be used in Section 5.6: Generating the Certificate as the value of Common Name (CN) to generate a self-signed certificate and a private key.
+2. From the top of the app’s page, click the copy icon next to the app UUID to copy it to use in Section 5.6: Generating the Certificate as the value of Common Name (CN) to generate a self-signed certificate and a private key.

 5.6 Generating the Certificate